-Despite the positive effects of such practice on electronic searching skill improvement, being a web-conference presenter, the author thinks that web-conferences lack the opportunity for further skill practice on the part of the participants, as no follow-up asynchronous activities were organized through a complementary online discussion forum or blog.
+Despite the positive effects of such practice on skill improvement, being a workshop presenter, the author thinks that synchronous online workshops lack the opportunity for further skill practice on the part of the participants as no follow-up asynchronous activities were organized through an online discussion forum or a blog...etc.

-Few students left the session due to the poor sound quality, or because they had other commitments.
+Few students left the session due to the poor sound quality or because they had other commitments.
 Some students could not attend the first session because of the lack of time available both at school and at home.

-Another difficulty was setting a presentation time that suits the presenter who lived in Saudi Arabia and students living in Australia, UK and USA.
-Samia indicated:
+Another difficulty was setting a presentation time that suits the presenter who is living in Saudi Arabia and the participants living in Australia, UK and USA.
+Ahlam pointed out:

-Because of the different time zones of the students and the speakers, sometimes it was inconvenient for some students to attend the seminar.
+Also, because of the different time zones of the students and the speakers, sometimes it was not convenient for some students to attend the seminar.

-Finally, the web-conferences were organized by volunteer students belonging to a volunteer students' organization that is funded by the students themselves.
-They could not subscribe to a premium version of a web-conferencing software, nor rent a chat-room that costs about SR6000 for lack of financial support and inadequate funding.
-Here again, Sara says:
+Finally, the workshops were organized by volunteer students belonging a volunteer students' organization that is funded by the students themselves, they could not subscribe to a premium version of a web conferencing software nor rent a chat-room that costs about SR6000 for lack of financial support and inadequate funding.
+Here again, Ahlam says:

-...and because we are not supported financially, we could not buy expensive software designed for webinars.
+And because we are not supported financially we could not buy expensive software designed for webinars.

-Planning, managing and following up the web-conferences constituted an extra burden on the student-organizer's time, who was a Ph.D. student working on her thesis.
+Planning, managing and following up the online workshops constituted an extra burden on the student-organizer's time, who was a Ph.D. student working on her thesis.
 Ahlam commented:

-I was too busy, and I had to take care of a few things around, none of the members had time to take care of the seminars.
+I was too busy and I had to take care of a few things around, no one of the members had time to take care of the seminars.

-Shortcomings of the training web-conferences reported in the present study are consistent with the types of barriers to training web-conferences reported by other prior studies in other contexts such as: Kear, Chetwynd, Williams & Donelan (2012); Supanakorn-Davila & Bolliger (2012); Ghosh & Githens (2011); Coffey (2010); Sitzmann, Ely, Bell & Bauer (2010); Long, Dubois & Faley (2009); Daytner, Robinson, Schneider & Johanson (2009); and Doo (2006).
+Shortcomings of the online training workshop reported in the present study are consistent with the types of barriers to online training and web conferencing reported by other prior studies in other contexts such as: Kear, Chetwynd, Williams & Donelan (2012); Supanakorn-Davila & Bolliger (2012); Ghosh & Githens (2011); Coffey (2010); Sitzmann, Ely, Bell & Bauer (2010); Long, Dubois & Faley (2009); Daytner, Robinson, Schneider & Johanson (2009); and Doo (2006).